Life in Technicolor II: Reception

 The video was nominated for Best Art Direction in a Video and Best Visual Effects in a Video categories at the UK Music Video Awards 2009, and for Best Music Video at the 52nd Annual Grammy Awards.
 Pitchfork included the track on their unranked "Top Music Videos of 2009" list.
+In the same year, NPO Radio 2 ranked the song at number 418 on their annual Top 2000.

 In popular culture

 The short instrumental version of this song (released on Viva la Vida) can be heard as the film Night at the Museum: Battle of the Smithsonian ends during a scene with Ben Stiller and Amy Adams.
 It was also used on Sky Sports' "Ford Super Sunday" coverage during the 2008/2009 as well as "Match of the Day" during the same season.
 This version was used at the beginning of the Great Yarmouth (UK) Hippodrome Circus show 2009.
-NFL Network also used it for their coverage of the 2009 NFL Scouting Combine and also for their coverage of the 2009 NFL Draft.
+NFL Network also used it for their coverage of the 2009 NFL Scouting Combine and also for their coverage of the 2009 NFL draft.

 The song was also played during the opening montage of the 2009 ESPY Awards.
 The instrumental version of the song is used in London Eye's pre-flight 4D Experience show.
 A portion of the instrumental version is also used in Apple Inc.'s introduction of the 2008 MacBook Air, as well as the introduction of the Late 08 MacBook.
 The song was also used in a promotional on Public Broadcasting Service (PBS) for PBS's primary programming.
 Life in Technicolor II was used in an advertisement for Wimbledon 2013 on ESPN.